-Whether it’s a small business or large corporation, every employer is interested in retaining employees for long.
+Whether it’s a small business or a large corporation, every employer is interested in retaining employees for a long.
 That’s because the average hiring costs in America, including training, range between $4,000 to $15,000 depending upon the role and position.
 Remember, that’s an investment the employer makes to hire a candidate, regardless of their gender.
 And they don’t wish to have recurrent hiring costs while preventing staff attrition.

 Therefore, highlight your long-term career goals to interviewers as a woman.
 This adage holds good regardless of whether you’re a single, married, or single mom.
-Unfortunately, even in today’s most modern societies, women are expected to play multiple roles- from mother to wife and homemaker.
+Unfortunately, even in modern societies, women are expected to play multiple roles- from mother to wife and homemaker.
 When you highlight your long-term career goals, you’re directly implying to the interviewer that household tasks wouldn’t prove an obstacle to their work.
 That your performance would be at par with that of a male candidate.

 Showcase Extracurricular Activities

 Showcasing your extracurricular activities, hobbies, and interests help an employer get deeper insights into your overall personality as a woman.
 Employers nowadays expect jobseekers to speak a bit about their extracurricular activities, regardless of whether they were at school, college or university and even if you’re pursuing them currently.

 For example, if you were a member of your school sports team for girls, it signifies you’re a good team player and leader.
 Voluntary work indicates responsibility towards others.
 Being a part of writing and debate clubs shows you’ve excellent communication skills.
 Regardless of what extracurricular activities you followed or are presently practicing, showcase them to show you’ve got the skills that employers desire from any fresh recruit.
 This also helps you gain that winning edge over male competitors for the same job.